foundry-vtt-community/wiki.js/development/api/localization.md

   ],
 ```

-The `lang` and `path` fields are mandatory; the first provides a valid [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag), while the second provides the relative path from your package's root to find the file.
+The `lang` and `path` fields are mandatory; the first provides a valid [ISO 639-2 code](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes), while the second provides the relative path from your package's root to find the file.
 By convention, packages store these files in a `lang` folder found in their root, but if you're only ever going to provide a single set of translations (e.g. it's a paid module) you can just put it in the root of your module without any problems.

 The name property is optional - if your language is among the [core supported languages](#core-supported-languages) then the name of the language is already set, and it's otherwise not really used elsewhere in the software.